What is the Dalesman Magazine?

 “Although it may require a word of explanation, the appearance of the first number of a magazine devoted to the Yorkshire Dales needs no apology.
 The surprising thing is that Dales lovers should have lacked a magazine for so long […] It is to serve the interests of this great community that “The Yorkshire Dalesman” has been founded […] On this programme, I offer this first number of ‘The Yorkshire Dalesman’ for your consideration, pleading only for its many shortcomings that no magazine reaches maturity in its first number.”

-In 2014 it celebrated 75 years of publications, with endorsements from both the Queen and David Cameron.
-The magazine continues to publish monthly from its headquaters in Skipton.
+In 2014, they celebrated 75 years of publications.
+This included endorsements from both the Queen and David Cameron.